ambisonictoolkit/PointView/README.md

 Credits
 =======

-The development of the Hilbert Transform Library for SuperCollider3 is supported by
+The development of the PointView Quark for SuperCollider3 is supported by
 [The University of Washington's Center for Digital Arts and Experimental Media (DXARTS)](https://dxarts.washington.edu/).
 &nbsp;